-- 89. (1) Notwithstanding another Act or an agreement - (a) the holder of an old temporary tenure, tree-farm licence, timber sale licence, or timber sale harvesting licence entered into under the former Act, that is in force when this section comes into force, and - (b) the holder of a forest licence, timber sale licence, timber licence, tree-farm licence or woodlot licence entered into under this Act shall pay to the Crown, by the anniversary date of the old temporary tenure or licence, annual rent at the rates in Schedule B.
+- 89. (1) Notwithstanding another Act or an agreement, the holder of - (a) an old temporary tenure, tree farm licence, timber sale licence or timber sale harvesting licence entered into under the former Act, that is in force on January 1, 1979; and - (b) a forest licence, timber sale licence, timber licence, tree farm licence or woodlot licence entered into under this Act shall pay to the Crown on or before a date specified by the minister, annual rent at the rates in Schedule B.

-(2) Where an old temporary tenure or timber licence expires under Part 3, Division 4 and is replaced by a timber licence, annual rent that is paid and attributable to the unexpired portion of its term shall be credited to the annual rent payable for the first year of the term of the timber licence.
+(2) Where an old temporary tenure or timber licence expires under Part 3, Division (4), and is replaced by a timber licence, annual rent that is paid and attributable to the unexpired portion of its term shall be credited to the annual rent payable for the first year of the term of the timber licence.